Irys13/100-days-of-code/log.md

 **Today's Progress**: Default Parameters for Your Functions, Higher Order Arrow Functions

 **Thoughts:** I have read and learned a lot about arrow functions and more about DRY principles.
 It was a tough bite as it's rather hard thing to read but I have managed to get through it.
-I am proud of myself!
+I am proud of myself as I did extra hour despite being tired.
 Mozilla web docs and The Code Train (YouTube channel) came quite handy.

 **Link to work:** https://www.freecodecamp.org/irys13